 Simply put, product adoption is the process of getting users to start actively using your product in order to achieve their goals.
 For this to happen, users need to identify the value that your product promises to offer them.

 Once this is achieved, it is more likely that a customer will stay with your product, especially through difficult times.
 If your solution is important for keeping the lights on, why would they churn?
-Let’s go over in more detail how having a great product adoption process can make a difference for getting through the SaaS Winter.
+Let’s go over in more detail how having a great product adoption process can make a difference in getting through the SaaS Winter.

 You can increase revenue (without increasing spend) #